Customer Service Security: 10 Ways to Improve

 10. Educate customers on keeping their details secure

 Assure customers that your business will never, ever ask for their credit card details.
 If hackers gain access to your customer database with email addresses, they may send emails pretending to be from your company, thus tricking them into giving up personal information.
 Encourage customers to report suspicious emails immediately, and warn them never to share their password with anyone.
-They should also be advised to create very strong passwords and never to reuse them across accounts.
+They should also be advised to create very strong passwords, never to reuse them across accounts, and consider using open source password managers.

 What to do when there’s a customer service security breach